Captive Portal add RADIUS attributes for traffic quotas

 CoovaChilli is an open-source software access controller, based on the popular (but now defunct) ChilliSpot project, and is actively maintained by an original ChilliSpot contributor.

 It has a FreeBSD port, http://www.freebsd.org/cgi/ports.cgi?query=chilli&stype=all

-#2 Updated by Alexander Wilke almost 7 years ago
+#2 Updated by Alexander Wilke over 7 years ago

 CaptivePortal is sending these four attributes:

 So it is up to the backend (freeradius and/or (mysql) database) to use these attributes/data in the way you want.

 freeradius2 package on pfsense is able to do that. pfsense 2.1 is now sending the correct accounting bytes (2.0.x didn't).